amruthagatty93-ship-it/technical-writing-portfolio/README.md

 ---
 # Professional Experience Highlights

-- Led v2 documentation creation for MLB baseball feeds
+- Contributed to Sports Graphics API documentation for sports data platforms and related services
-- Created and maintained SGAPI product documentation
+- Created and maintained API reference documentation and developer guides for multiple sports data feeds
-- Developed structured technical documentation for software products
+- Developed clear, structured technical documentation to support developer onboarding and API integrations
+- Authored and maintained ServiceNow knowledge base articles for troubleshooting and internal support workflows
-- Collaborated with developers and QA teams for documentation updates and releases
+- Collaborated cross-functionally with engineering, QA, and product teams to deliver accurate and user-focused documentation

 ---